-Staff Recommendation: That the Advisory Committee on Environmental Sustainability endorse and recommend to Council the revisions and guidelines as developed through the Riparian Area Setback Policy Review as presented in Appendices A, B, and C.
+Staff Recommendation: That the Advisory Committee on Environmental Sustainability endorse the revisions and guidelines as developed through the Riparian Area Setback Policy Review as presented in Appendices A, B, and C.

 (Motion required to adopt recommendation)

 (b) ACES 2014 Work Plan R. Lawrance, Environmental Planner